Upcoming Classes & Events

 Educational Class Update from Your Co-op!

-As we transition into the fall season, we will be offering a select number of in-person classes in addition to our virtual and outdoor programming.
-Please note, face coverings are optional when attending classes in the Community Room.
+As we transition into the spring season, we will be offering a select number of in-person classes in addition to our virtual and outdoor programming.
+Please note, face coverings are optional when attending classes in the Teaching Kitchen or Community Room.
 Please do not attend class if you feel unwell.
 We appreciate your cooperation as we continue to adapt our educational offerings!

 Please contact City Market's Assistant Outreach & Education Manager, Carrie, with any questions or suggestions at cputscher@citymarket.coop or (802) 861-9757.